SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

 #### Saving a model

-When you save a model in the model editor, it is stored in the Cumulocity IoT inventory for your tenant, in JSON format.
+When you save a model in the model editor, it is stored in the {{< product-c8y-iot >}} inventory for your tenant, in JSON format.

 {{< c8y-admon-important>}}
 It may happen that you and another user are editing the same model at the same time.
 In this case, the changes that are saved last will be stored.
 So your changes might be overwritten by a later save by another user.